openframeworks/ofSite/documentation/gl/ofVbo.markdown

 _description: _

-If the texture coordinates of the VBO have been declared as GL_DYNAMIC_DRAW, then you can update the texcoords at any time.
+If the normals of the VBO have been declared as GL_DYNAMIC_DRAW, then you can update the normals at any time.